 Philip won the Bronze award in the Royal Photographic Society’s 152nd International Print Exhibition.
 Canadian Geographic published Secret Hollows, his 12-page photo essay on Toronto’s ravines.
 Philip has participated in numerous exhibitions, and his work is in the Victoria & Albert Museum, as well as collections of several multi-national corporations.

 Prior to shifting his focus to full-time photography, Philip led international efforts to adopt LED street lighting worldwide.
 He was the Executive Director of the Toronto Atmospheric Fund for nine years.
 He co-founded an international network of cities devoted to reducing fossil emissions.
 He currently consults for the World Bank.

 The Library will be closed on Monday September 7 in observance of Labor Day.
-The Library is open Saturday August 3o and Sunday August 31.
+The Library is open Saturday September 5 and Sunday September 6.
 Regular hours will resume on Tuesday September 8.

 |Saturday - Sunday, August 8 - 9||CLOSED|

 |Monday - Thursday, August 10 - 13||8 am - 5 pm|